Active senior woman smiling and flexing arms outdoors.

 The process does not require immediate restructuring of all aspects.

-To construct a healthier lifestyle, begin with one specific objective, such as walking daily, consuming diverse food, or establishing regular bedtime routines.
+To construct a healthier lifestyle, start with one specific objective, such as walking daily, eating a diverse diet, or establishing a regular bedtime routine.

 Please consult your healthcare provider, who will provide specific recommendations to match your health conditions.